apache/incubator-kie-kogito-apps/data-index/README.md

 ![data-index](docs/data-index.png "Data Index")

+The concepts to understand the above picture are:
+*   Transport: the medium used to transfer events between the runtime and the data index service.
+The transport is http in distributed environments, or in-vm for compact architecture.
+*   Storage: the persistence tier of the data index component.
+*   Data index: the main component responsible for creating/updating the data index, and for providing query capabilities.

 ## Querying

 Data index support queries through graphQL (basic.schema.graphqls).
 For using the endpoint you just need to explore in your deployment the URI: